The Forks Over Knives Plan: How to Transition to the Life-Saving, Whole-Food, Plant-Based Diet

 Processed vegan foods often contain saturated-fat-laden palm oil and coconut oil.
 Stick to whole, nutritious foods that just happen to be vegan, such as carrots and hummus, nuts and dried fruit, whole-grain tortilla chips with guacamole.
 Indulging in vegan treats every so often is fine, but don’t justify them as “healthy” simply because they’re vegan.

-More and more people are discovering the delights of growing fruit and vegetables.
-Even a small garden can produce a surprising amount of food – but, if you want to raise the stakes and grow better crops all year round – you should consider buying a polytunnel like we did see the above picture to view our polytunnel.
+More and more people like Brendan and myself are discovering the delights of growing fruit and vegetables.
+Even a medium sized garden like ours can produce a surprising amount of food – but, if you want to raise the stakes and grow better crops all year round – you should consider buying a polytunnel like we did see the above picture to view our polytunnel.

 A polytunnel is a cheap, quick way of covering a growing space.
 Once you get one, you will never look back.Polytunnels come in a variety of shapes and sizes.
 Look at a few websites and always buy from a reputable supplier.